cmarmo/metrics/README.md

 ### JupyterLab/JupyterLite emitter extension

-This extension emits the events registered by the server extension (in JupyterLite, these events are emitted without a server validating them, in JupyterLab, the schemas registered by the server extension are used for validation of emissions).
+The front-end emitter extension emits the events registered by the server extension (in JupyterLite, these events are emitted without a server validating them; in JupyterLab, the schemas registered by the server extension are used for validation of emissions).

 ### JupyterLab/JupyterLite collector extension

-This is an extension that collects metrics emissions.
+The collector extension is the client that receives metrics emissions.
 The default implementation is a no-op and in production, the extension `@notebook-link/metrics:collector` needs to be disabled and replaced with a custom extension that `provides` an `IMetrics.ICollector` for the emitter extension to use.
 The `interface` for a collector is minimal:

 ```ts
 interface ICollector {